 Marlette Reed, BEd, MA

-is a is a community chaplain and sessional instructor at a number of post-secondary institutions in Calgary, Canada.
+is a community chaplain and sessional instructor at a number of post-secondary institutions in Calgary, Canada.
 She also speaks on the issues germane to older adults in a variety of settings – churches, nursing homes, and conferences locally, nationally and internationally.
 After enjoying the challenges as a junior high teacher for 18 years, she went on to become a palliative care chaplain providing end-of-life care for almost a decade.
 In addition she has been a pastor providing pastoral care for those facing life issues and providing guidance for those effected by transitions in later life.

 Annette Lane, RN, PhD